matteocargnelutti/netlify-functions-session-cookie/README.md

 ---

 ## Concept and usage
-This library automatically manages a cryptographically-signed cookie that can be used to store data for a given client.
+This library automatically manages a cryptographically-signed cookie that can be used to store data for a given client across requests.
+Signed cookies are an efficient way of storing data on the client side while preventing tampering.

 **It takes inspiration from [Flask's default session system](https://flask.palletsprojects.com/en/2.0.x/quickstart/#sessions) and behaves in a similar way:**
 - **At handler level:** gives access to a standard object which can be used to read and write data to and from the session cookie for the current client.
-- **Behind the scenes:** the session cookie is automatically validated and parsed on the way in, signed and serialized on the way out.
+- **Behind the scenes:** the session cookie is automatically verified and parsed on the way in, signed and serialized on the way out.

 Simply wrap a Netlify Function handler with `withSession()` to get started.

-### Example: count visits of a given client
+### Example: visits counter for a given user
 ```javascript
 const { withSession, getSession } = require('netlify-functions-session-cookie');